plainionist/todo-log/README.md

-# todo-log
-Shows age of TODOs in a code base
+Shows age of TODOs of a given code base

+# Usage

+`todo-list <workspace>`

+# Backlog

+- "-min-age" only show TODOs min that age
+- parallel "blame"
+- upload to crates.io